Back to: Home

 • The first is where people clock-in timesheet time starts and stops throughout their working day.
 Each clocked-in timesheet time stores exact start or stop times to the second.

 • The other is "manual adjustments", set directly on the timesheet, usually by admins or managers.
-Manual adjustments are highlighted in a red warning color, and only store their start or stop times to the nearest minute.
+Manual adjustments are always highlighted with a red warning border, and only store their start or stop times to the nearest minute.

 To allow everyone to manually adjust their own timesheet times: